-The Geminid meteor shower is one of the big-hitters of the year and in 2023 the best time to see it will be this week, between 13 - 15 December.
+The Geminid meteor shower is one of the best meteor showers of the year, and is best seen between 13 - 15 December, as this is when peak activity occurs.

 Things start to get interesting after 10/11 December in the run up to the peak period.